tpoisot/DataSharingPaper/DataSharing-MS.md

 On the other hand, there is a need for a collective discussion between scientists and funding agencies.
 In addition to recognizing the value of data, should agencies *request* their availability as a condition to obtain a grant?
 Round-tables between ecologists and representative of funding agencies during large ecological meetings (*ESA*, *INTECOL*, *EEF*, *BES* for example) can be a productive step forward, and can help drafting recommendations which will improve our data sharing practices.
 However, it is important that not much coerciveness goes in these measures, as it can render some needlessly hostile to the logic of data sharing, which in our opinion would only hinder scientific advancement.
+Although we clearly would appreciate enforcement of data sharing policies by funders, we think that this should be accompanied by a didactic effort to make the point that there are few downsides to data sharing.

 # Conclusion